Here are a few highlights of events and offers our customers enjoyed in December 2019.

 An Audience With Sir Bradley Wiggins

-Next up in December for around 700 members came the chance to enjoy an evening with the inimitable Sir Bradley: cycling’s ultimate, all-round king of speed and stamina on track, road and mountains, Tour de France winner and Britain’s most decorated Olympian - with just the eight Olympic medals, including five golds, to his name.
+Next up in December for around 700 Saga customers came the chance to enjoy an evening with the inimitable Sir Bradley: cycling’s ultimate, all-round king of speed and stamina on track, road and mountains, Tour de France winner and Britain’s most decorated Olympian - with just the eight Olympic medals, including five golds, to his name.

 In Manchester’s spectacular and familiar – to Sir Bradley in particular – Velodrome, the down-to-earth sporting inspiration and sometime super-mod style icon gave a fascinating and informative talk in conversation with sports writer-broadcaster Ian Stafford, packed with the refreshing candour associated with a genuine legend who reached the pinnacle of his profession and then some.